webshopapps/module-shipping-tracker/README.md

 2. composer update
 3. bin/magento setup:upgrade

+For up-to-date installation instructions, along with troubleshooting steps, please see the documentation, below.

 Support
 -------
-For further information on using Trcker, please refer to our [online documentation](http://support.webshopapps.com/tracker/).
+For further information on using Tracker, please refer to our [online documentation](http://support.webshopapps.com/shippingtracker).
 If you have any issues with this extension, open an issue on [GitHub](https://github.com/webshopapps/module-shipping-tracker/issues).

 Contribution
 ------------